rust-lang/book/2018-edition/src/ch03-02-data-types.md

 with an error.
 We'll discuss panics more in Chapter 9.

-In release builds, Rust does not check for overflow, and instead will do something called "two's compliment wrapping."
+In release builds, Rust does not check for overflow, and instead will do something called "two's complement wrapping."
 In short, `256` becomes `0`, `257` becomes `1`, etc. Relying on overflow is considered an error, even if this behavior happens.
 If you want this behavior explicitly, the standard library has a type, `Wrapping`, that provides it explicitly.